ENGINE SWAP GUIDE HT4100 to OLDS

 cable, but uses a unique accelerator cable which is no longer available.

-These new cables seem especially susceptible to heat so keep it routed from
+These new TV cables seem especially susceptible to heat so keep it routed from

 the exhaust.
 I even added heat wrap after the first failure.